 If you are brave enough to spend the night, make sure to book your stay well in advance.
-Rooms are almost always booked due to the popularity of the case and the presumed haunted nature of the house.
+Rooms are sell out quickly due to the popularity of the case and the presumed haunted nature of the house.

 Myles Standish State Forest